Geological-Survey-of-Western-Australia/atratus/docs/source/getting_started_developer.rst

 Access
 ------
-In the short term it is likely that access will remain relative to locally provideed harddrives.
-This is a placeholder for if we move to a live access approach.
+In the short term, access will likely remain limited to locally provided hard drives.
+This serves as a placeholder in case we transition to live access in the future.

 - Clone the repository
 - Clone the repository locally, this can be done through devops, github desktop or vs code.